Malabar (naval exercise): 2015–2019

 On 26 January 2015, the U.S. President and Indian Prime Minister agreed, in a joint statement, to upgrade exercise Malabar.
 India invited Japan to be a part of exercise, held in the Bay of Bengal.
 Japan joined as a permanent member.

 In 2015, the United States brought up the fact that India was doing its "bare minimum" with regard the participation in the exercise.
 However, seeming to understand India's limitation, the United States has also responded accordingly.
 For India, one of the reasons for converting Malabar into a multilateral exercise has been "resource optimisation".
 As the number of maritime bilateral exercises over the years has been increasing, the Navy's resources are heavily strained.
 Further, the returns from the international exercises seem to be levelling out.
 Inviting China to "socialise" during the Malabar exercises has been suggested.

 The 2018 Malabar exercise was conducted from 7 to 16 June 2018 off the coast of Guam in the Philippine Sea.
 This was the 22nd edition of the exercise and the first time it was held on United States territory.
 The exercise is divided into two phases.
-The harbor phase was held from 7 to 10 June at Naval Base Guam, and the sea phase from 11 to 16 June.
+The harbour phase was held from 7 to 10 June at Naval Base Guam, and the sea phase from 11 to 16 June.
 Based on news reports, India refused Australia participation in the exercise to avoid posturing it as a military group against China.